 Smoking both irritates your esophagus and relaxes your lower esophageal sphincter.

 While some know exactly what causes their frequent heartburn, like consuming particular foods or eating right before bed, many people lead a very healthy lifestyle and maintain a gut-friendly diet, but still get heartburn.
 Often, heartburn has no clear cause.
+Consider using our Prilosec OTC Trigger Tracker to help identify any easily identifiable causes.

 A burning feeling behind the breastbone